oracle/oci-utils/lib/oci_utils/migrate/doc/oci_image_migrate.md

     format_data = {'01234567': {'name': 'sometype',
                                 'module': 'sometype',
-                                'clazz': 'SomeTypeHead',
+                                'clazz': 'TemplateTypeHead',
                                 'prereq': {'MAX_IMG_SIZE_GB': 300.0}}}

-1. a class definition **SomeTypeHead**,  which is a child of the **DeviceData** class, contains a structure defining the header of the image file, which has methods:
+1. a class definition **TemplateTypeHead**,  which is a child of the **DeviceData** class, contains a structure defining the header of the image file, which has methods:
    1. **show_header** to display the header data;